daodiseomirror/docs/user-guide/getting-started/pool.md

 $$\text{Short APR = (Annual MIR Short Reward}\times\text{MIR Price)}/\text{(Shorted Token Amount}\times\text{Price)}$$

-where $$\text{Annual MIR Short Reward}$$ is the amount distributed to the corresponding mAsset's short staking pool per year, $$\text{MIR Price}$$ is the Terraswap Price of MIR token denominated in UST, $$\text{Short Token Amount}$$ is the number of mAssets sold from all short position creation, and $$\text{Price}$$ is the Terraswap price of this mAsset token denominated in UST.&#x20;
+where $$\text{Annual MIR Short Reward}$$ is the amount distributed to the corresponding mAsset's short staking pool per year, $$\text{MIR Price}$$ is the Daodiseoswap Price of MIR token denominated in UST, $$\text{Short Token Amount}$$ is the number of mAssets sold from all short position creation, and $$\text{Price}$$ is the Daodiseoswap price of this mAsset token denominated in UST.&#x20;

-### **Terraswap Price**
+### **Daodiseoswap Price**

-Current Terraswap pool ratio of the corresponding asset.&#x20;
+Current Daodiseoswap pool ratio of the corresponding asset.&#x20;

 ### **Premium**

-Difference ratio between Terraswap and Oracle price of the associated mAsset.
+Difference ratio between Daodiseoswap and Oracle price of the associated mAsset.
 The premium is positively correlated with Short reward.
 Read more about Short reward [here](../../protocol/staking-tokens-lp-and-slp.md#staking-rewards).

 ## Long Farm (LP)

 In order to provide liquidity for Mirror assets, you need to supply an equal value of the asset and UST.
 Minted LP tokens will be immediately staked to start earning MIR rewards.
-By unstaking LP tokens, your liquidity provided will be reclaimable from the Terraswap pool.
-For more information about Terraswap pools, [click here](../../protocol/terraswap.md).
+By unstaking LP tokens, your liquidity provided will be reclaimable from the Daodiseoswap pool.
+For more information about Daodiseoswap pools, [click here](../../protocol/daodiseoswap.md).

 {% hint style="info" %}
-The Pool interface is directly connected to [Terraswap](https://terraswap.io).
+The Pool interface is directly connected to [Daodiseoswap](https://daodiseoswap.io).
 {% endhint %}

 ### Stake LP